wichmann-lab/python-psignifit/docs/index.md

   - Wichmann, F. A. and Hill, N. J. (2001).
 [The psychometric function: I. Fitting, sampling and goodness-of-fit](https://link.springer.com/article/10.3758/BF03194544). *Perception and Psychophysics*, 63(8), 1293-1313.
   - Wichmann, F. A. and Hill, N. J. (2001).
 [The psychometric function: II.
 Bootstrap-based confidence intervals and sampling](https://link.springer.com/article/10.3758/BF03194545). *Perception and Psychophysics*, 63(8), 1314-1329.

+A copy of the original website and code is still [available](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/neuronale-informationsverarbeitung/research/software/psignifit-legacy/).

 *psignifit* `3` was developed by Ingo Fründ, Valentin Hänel and Felix Wichmann at the TU Berlin between 2009 and 2012 using a mix of Python and C/C++, inspired by Malte Kuss, Frank Jäkel and Felix Wichmann's Bayesian psychometric function fitting package PsychoFun written in R: